micmejia/bible-dump/AMPC/Lamentations/Lam 2.md

-The Lord has done what He planned; He has carried out _and_ finished His word which He threatened _and_ decreed [^a]in the days of old.
+The Lord has done what He planned; He has carried out _and_ finished His word which He threatened _and_ decreed in the days of old.
 He has demolished without pity; He has made the enemy rejoice over you and has exalted the might of your foes.